The Roanoke Region is all about location, location, location.

 Ride the Rails

 The Roanoke Region is served by Norfolk Southern and CSX for freight.
 The region is located on the Heartland and Crescent Corridors of Norfolk Southern.
 The Heartland is a direct, high-capacity route that spans from the Port of Virginia to distribution markets in the Midwest.
 The Crescent spans 11 states and is one of fastest, most direct routes from the Southeast to the Northeast with convenient connections to Mexico and Los Angeles.
-An I-81 intermodal facility is planned for the region.
+Norfolk Southern also operates a bulk transfer terminal in Roanoke.

-Amtrak provides passenger service to Chicago via Clifton Forge and to points in the Northeast (Washington D.C., Philadelphia, New York, and Boston among others) from the station in downtown Roanoke.
+Amtrak provides daily passenger service to the Northeast (Washington D.C., Philadelphia, New York, and Boston and others) from the station in downtown Roanoke, and to Chicago via the station in Clifton Forge.